chenyiran0599/HiSpatialCluster/README.md

 # spatial_cluster_fs
 Clustering spatial points with algorithm of Fast Search, high performace computing implements of CUDA or parallel in CPU, and runnable implements on python standalone or arcgis.

+## Package Requirements for CPU:

+All Package Requirements has been met with ArcGIS 10.1 and later or ArcGIS Pro.

 ## Package Requirements for GPU:

 CUDA 7.5 or later; numba and cudatoolkit; python 64bit (using arcgis pro for python 64bit)

-Install with Anaconda: conda insall -c numba cudatoolkit=8.0(if with CUDA 8.0)
+Install cudatoolkit in Python with Anaconda: conda insall -c numba cudatoolkit=8.0(if with CUDA 8.0)

 Or install with unofficial binaries for python extension packages to avoid compile llvmlite

-## Toolbox Version
+## Toolbox Note

-There's two version of toolbox.
-One is for ArcGIS Desktop that is 32bit and with Python 2.7, which has no support for CUDA.
-Another is for ArcGIS Pro that is 64bit and with Python 3, which is full support with CUDA.
+Codes are fixed to fit both Python 2 & 3, which means it is suitable for both ArcGIS Desktop with 32bit Python 2 and ArcGIS Pro with 64bit Python 3.

+Because CUDA 7.5 and later requires 64bit platform, note that 32bit Python has no support for CUDA, but this tool in 32bit environments still has the parallel acceleration in CPU.
+It is possible to use GPU in ArcGIS Desktop with Backgroud Processing 64bit, but has not been proved yet.

 ## Method Reference